Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 from its hundreds of features.

-You can see our :class:`~pytorch_lightning.lite.LightningLite` as a future :class:`~pytorch_lightning.core.lightning.LightningModule` and slowly refactor / re-organize your code into its API.
+You can see our :class:`~pytorch_lightning.lite.LightningLite` as a future :class:`~pytorch_lightning.core.lightning.LightningModule` and slowly refactor your code into its API.

 .. code-block:: python